- General Requirements

 A student who fails to adhere to these conditions will be re-suspended.
 Students who are re-suspended will not be allowed to re-appeal.

-The Financial Aid Administrator will notify the student of their status through the student’s college email when placed on probation or suspension.
+The Financial Aid Administrator will notify the student of their status through the student’s college email at the end of each semester.
 However, it is the student’s responsibility to track his/her progress and not totally rely on the school’s notification.